Fluid dynamics and porous media

 Concrete is the most massively produced man-made material on the planet – estimated at 4 tonnes per person per year globally.
 The binder of concrete is cement and the active component of cement is calcium-silicate hydrate, a highly disordered, nano-porous material.
 Although cement is an inherently low CO2 material, arguably as environmentally friendly as wood on a kg for kg basis, the sheer volumes involved mean that cement production is responsible for circa 5-8% of man-made global CO2 emissions.
 Our work seeks to impact this environmental cost and has two principal drivers.
 The first is that water is intimately linked to cement hydration and hardening.
 The second driver is that water transport underlies nearly all forms of concrete degradation.

-Consequently, current work is directed towards understanding the nano-scale morphology and water dynamics in cement with a view to enabling predictive incorporation of supplementary cementitious materials with lower CO2 impact.
+Current work is directed towards understanding the nano-scale morphology and water dynamics in cement with a view to enabling predictive incorporation of supplementary cementitious materials with lower CO2 impact.
 The group was the first to identify and measure the exchange of water between nano-scale gel pores in cement, has more recently proposed a quick and efficient means to characterise the C-S-H morphology, density, composition and pore size distribution using widely available bench top NMR equipment and most recently has shown how cement microstructure is dynamic and changing in response to water drying / ingress.
 At the other end of the scale, a portable MR system for the in-situ characterisation of the curing and degradation of concrete in the built environment has been developed undergone “field-trials” in Germany and UK.
 A “Best Practice” guide to making these measurements has been written in collaboration with NPL.

 The group works closely with members of the industry / academic Nanocem consortium providing much of the NMR / porous media know-how input into, and an increasing fraction of the modelling work that is going on in that consortium.
 Work has been and / or is currently funded by the UK Engineering and Physical Sciences Research Council (EPSRC); The Royal Society; Industry and the EC.
 In particular the EC H2020 Marie Sklodowska-Curie Initial Training Network ERICA – Engineered Calcium Hydrates for Applications – that is funding 13 research students (4 in Surrey) is managed by Surrey.